Clockstoppers: Plot

 Dopler captures Zak and Francesca with a garbage truck.
-Francesca knocks Dopler out and she and Zak interrogate Dopler.
+Francesca knocks Dopler out, she and Zak interrogate him when he recovers.
 Dopler reluctantly agrees to help save George.
-Using components that the three of them steal from the science convention, Dopler mends the broken watch and builds their own set of nitrogen guns.
+Using components that the three of them steal from a science convention, Dopler mends the broken watch and builds their own set of nitrogen guns.

-Zak and Francesca break in.
+Zak and Francesca break in to the QT facility.
 After activating Hypertime, Zak swaps a nonfunctional watch onto his wrist as a backup plan.
-QT captures Zak and Francesca, confiscates the nonfunctional watch, and throws them in a cell with George.
+QT captures them and confiscates the nonfunctional watch, they are put in a cell with George.
 The NSA deadline expires, so Gates puts the whole facility into Hypertime to stop the approaching NSA agents.
-Using his concealed watch while in Hypertime causes Zak's particles to accelerate to the point of instability, allowing him to pass through the walls of their cell and divert Gates and his henchmen long enough for George to rig a bomb which destroys the machine generating Hypertime.
+Zak uses his concealed watch while in Hypertime, which causes his particles to accelerate to the point of instability and allows him to pass through the walls of their cell.
+He distracts Gates and the henchmen long enough for George to rig a bomb which destroys the machine generating Hypertime.
 Gates tries to kill Francesca, Zak and George, but Dopler arrives and shoots Gates with nitrogen.
-The NSA agents take the watches to keep them safe, and arrest Gates and his henchmen, and the charges against Zak are dropped.
+The NSA agents take the watches to keep them safe, and arrest Gates and his henchmen.
+The charges against Zak are dropped.

 Dopler uses the machine he was building to reverse the aging effects of Hypertime, but it inadvertently changes him back into a teenager, meaning he will have to live with the Gibbs family for a few years.
 George lets Zak get the car he wanted.
-As Zak speeds off in his car with Kelly, Francesca, and Dopler, the police officer and detective from earlier drive after them to try to stop Zak for speeding.
-However, it is revealed that Zak has not returned the watch and continues to have fun in Hypertime.
+As Zak speeds off in his car with Kelly, Francesca, and Dopler, it is revealed that Zak has not returned the watch and continues to have fun in Hypertime.